marenovakovic/crypto-trading/README.md

 This meets the requirements so I submitted it but I didn't get green light to proceed with KMP when I initially started.
 When KMP project is done I will link it here.

-- If I had more time I would refine refresh mecanism.
+If I had more time:
+- I'd refine refresh mecanism.
 If it takes too long to load the data on 5 second mark I'd show some info to the user... or something similar.
 - I'll add UI and screenshot tests.
 - I'll not hardcode neither currency nor trading pairs.